The Student Portal is a website (students.allinlearning.com) students can log into with Chromebooks, computers, tablets, or smartphones in order to:

 - Activate the Assessment

 In the Lessons/Assessments tab of your ALL In Learning account, find your lesson and click Activate >"Post to Student Portal (Engage & Learn)," and choose your class.
-(If you haven't yet created a lesson, see this article for a lesson with on-screen questions or this article for a quick key to go with a printed test you already have.)
+(If you haven't yet created a lesson, see this article for creating a lesson with on-screen questions or this article for a quick key to go with a printed test you already have.)

 Note: For steps on using WebClicker for realtime in-person or remote student engagement with student devices like computers, Chromebooks, tablets, or smartphones, see this article.